eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. code-block:: yaml

-    WANServerParticipant_userA:
+    - name: WANServerParticipant_userA
       kind: wan

+      discovery-server-guid:
         id: 2                             # Id to generate the GuidPrefix of the Discovery Server of A
       listening-addresses:
-        - ip: "1.1.1.1"                   # Public IP of host Ha
+        - ip: 1.1.1.1                     # Public IP of host Ha
           port: 11666                     # Port forwarded router Ra
-          transport: "tcp"                # Transport protocol
+          transport: tcp                  # Transport protocol

 User *B* should set *connection-addresses* to connect to *H*:sub:`A` as follows:

 .. code-block:: yaml

-    WANClientParticipant_userB:
+    - name: WANClientParticipant_userB
       kind: wan

+      discovery-server-guid:
         id: 3                             # Must be different than A one
       connection-addresses:
+        - discovery-server-guid:
-        - id: 2                           # Id of the Discovery Server of A
+            id: 2                         # Id of the Discovery Server of A
           addresses:
-            - ip: "1.1.1.1"               # Public IP of Ha
+            - ip: 1.1.1.1                 # Public IP of Ha
               port: 11666                 # Port forwarded in Ra
-              transport: "tcp"            # Transport protocol
+              transport: tcp              # Transport protocol

 This way, *B* will connect to *A*.
 *A* will be able to receive the message because *R*:sub:`A` will forward the message to *H*:sub:`A`.